One Bad Apple Cylinder Spoils the Whole Bunch

 No Matter Which Laser Cutting Gas You Use

 Your choice of a laser cutting gas mixture hinges on an analysis of manufacturing-cycle-time versus the cost-of-the-gas.
 Since it's a exothermic reaction, oxygen cutting lets the laser efficiently cut thick material with relatively low laser power and low gas flow.
 But the oxide edge needs to be removed if the parts are headed for welding and painting.
 Cutting with nitrogen produces no oxide edge, but with its high pressure and flow, clean cutting with nitrogen requires a lot of assist gas.
 And cutting with air often requires costly upfront expenses for specialty equipment to ensure that air is delivered as clean as possible and with sufficient pressure.

 Laser cutting gases delivered in cylinders must meet the stringent purity specifications found in the manual for each machine.
-Because if left unmanged, one bad apple cylinder of laser gas in you gas cylinder inventory can lead to severe damage to your laser cutting system.
+Because if left unmanaged, one bad apple cylinder of laser gas in your gas cylinder inventory can lead to severe damage to your laser cutting system.
 Gases that do not meet purity specifications can damage a laser machine's mirror and lenses, which can lead to lost production and repair costs.
 Some lasers have 10 or more mirrors where each mirror can cost up to $500.
-Lenses can cost $1,000 apiece.
+Lenses can cost $1,000 a piece.
 In addition, a certified technician costing $1,500 a day may be required to make the repairs.

 Demand Bottle-certified Laser Gases for Higher Quality

 For a variety of reasons, you probably keep an inventory of laser gases on hand.
 Lost production time because you ran out of gas is often unacceptable.
 An effective methodology for cylinder tracking can be extremely helpful here as well.